-At the request and with the support of the IGS Australian chapter (ACIGS) on January 28th, 2020 I will be presenting a webinar, “Ethics in Geosynthetics” – similar content to the events and presentations I have made in South Africa and the USA, but updated for our exciting times!
-A link to the ACIGS registration page is here: https://us02web.zoom.us/webinar/register/WN_M3l070IyTeyU9Wyb-S1Opw .
-The presentation summarizes and presents highlights of the ethics policies of several organizations and companies within the geosynthetics industry as well as engaging with the audience on the complexity and “observer bias” of ethical dilemmas.
-Everyone is welcomed to attend.
+At the request and with the support of the IGS Australian chapter (ACIGS) on January 28th, 2020 I presented a webinar, “Ethics in Geosynthetics” – similar content to the events and presentations I have made in South Africa and the USA, but updated for our exciting times!
+A link to the ACIGS page is here: https://www.acigs.org/portfolio-items/boyd-ramsey-ethics-in-geosynthetics-january-2021/.
+The presentation summarized and presented highlights of the ethics policies of several organizations and companies within the geosynthetics industry as well as engaging with the audience on the complexity and “observer bias” of ethical dilemmas.

 In addition to my client work and other industry responsibilities, I also serve as the Secretary / Treasurer of the International Geosynthetics Society Foundation.
 The IGS Foundation was created in late 2019 and is a non-profit, charitable organization.
 The mission of the Foundation is to support and expand the activities and reach of the IGS, particularly in the areas of education and market growth.
 I will serve on the Board of Trustees of the Foundation until December, 2021, having been selected by the IGS Council.